 Spotting scopes are also a better choice if you want to sight birds of prey since they tend to fly much higher than other wild birds.
 To learn more about spotting scopes and how they work, click here to visit our spotting scope buyer’s guide.
 Ultimately, what works for one birder may not work for another and there are birding binoculars available that feature a comparable range to that of high-quality spotting scopes.
 If you’re not sure which option will work the best for you, we recommend trying out both a spotting scope and birding binoculars before you buy.

-As you can see, birds do not sleep like mammals, and may not even require as much sleep as you and I. but it is known that they burn up an incredible amount of energy during flight, which is why a nap or two a day can mean the difference between being able to fly back home or being stuck in unknown territory as night approaches.
+As you can see, birds do not sleep like mammals, and may not even require as much sleep as us.
+Additionally, it is known that they burn up an incredible amount of energy during flight, which is why a nap or two a day can mean the difference between being able to fly back home or being stuck in unknown territory as night approaches.
 However, there are some birds that fly at dusk, yet these are often the predators that most songbirds steer clear of as night approaches.
 Now that you know when do birds go to sleep, how they sleep, and some impressive facts about unihemispheric slow wave sleep, you may have a whole new respect for those brave birds that visit your bird feeders throughout the day.